On input-to-state stability verification of identified models obtained by Koopman operator: Introduction

 For that purpose, this paper proposes a general scheme to examine if an identified system modeled via the Koopman operator technique is input-to-state stable.
-To the author's knowledge, rare studies have addressed the stability analysis problem of identified systems obtained by using the Koopman operator theory.
+To the best of the authors' knowledge, rare studies have addressed the stability analysis problem of identified systems obtained using the Koopman operator theory.
 That is, in practice, the true system is usually assumed to be input-to-state stable.
 However, due to many factors, such as noise and modeling errors, the input-to-state stability (ISS) of identified models can not be guaranteed.
-This motivated the works of stability guarantees presented in, for example, \cite{lacy2003subspace} and this paper.
+This motivated the works of stability guarantees presented in, for example, \cite{lacy2003subspace} (this work gives a constrained optimization method to guarantee asymptotic stability of identified models derived by subspace identification methods for system identification) and this paper.
+On the other hand, stability guarantees for control synthesis are important -- see references \cite{he2014quasi,song2022event,ryu2004stability}

-Due to the intricate forms and possibly highly dynamic nature of nonlinear systems, especially in the presence of external perturbations, the stability analyses may be difficult \cite{Vidyasagar:81:Springer}.
+Due to the intricate forms and possibly highly dynamic nature of nonlinear systems, especially in the presence of external perturbations, the stability analyses can be difficult \cite{Vidyasagar:81:Springer}.
 Among them, the most widely utilized framework is the ISS concept \cite{sontag1996new,Sontag1995}.
 As stated above, the stability analysis of an identified model could also be tricky since it can be a nonlinear system taking an unpredictable, thus probably complex form.
 However, the ISS of the true system is necessary for robustness and makes system identification practical~\cite{lacy2003subspace}.
-These inspire us to tackle the target problem in this paper.
+These inspire us to deal with the problem of ISS guarantees of identified models.

-The main contributions of this work can be summarized as follows:
+The \textbf{main contributions of this work} can be summarized as follows: